GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Computational algorithms for inference and prediction

 \subsection{Prediction in GP-BART}

 The trees in GP-BART models can provide out-of-sample predictions for a set of $n^\star$ new observations $\mathbf{X}^{\star}$.
-For a given terminal node $\ell$ in tree $\mathcal{T}_t$ for a particular MCMC sample, the joint posterior distribution of the training observations (expressed as partial residuals) and the predictions is given by
+For a given terminal node $\ell$ in tree $\mathcal{T}_t$ for a particular MCMC sample, the joint posterior distribution of the node-level training predictions and the node-level test predictions is given by